-A few weeks back, I wrote about the Hunter Boots vs. Bean Boots debate and now I'm going to break down the sneaker battle between Converse and Vans.
+A few weeks back, I wrote about the Hunter Boots vs. Bean Boots debate and now I’m going to break down the sneaker battle between Converse vs Vans.

 Pros & Cons of Converse

-Con: Converse have a tendency to make feet look narrow and I personally think they take a while to form to your feet.
-So unless you plan on wearing these every day, know that they won't fit like a glove for a while.
+Converse has a tendency to make feet look narrow and I personally think they take a while to form on your feet.
+So unless you plan on wearing these every day, know that they won’t fit like a glove for a while.

 Pros & Cons